sean-harrison-bristol/CCR5_replication/README.md

 The way we defined and excluded participants is explained in the University of Bristol quality control documentation for UK Biobank genetic data: https://data.bris.ac.uk/datasets/1ovaau5sxunp2cv8rcy88688v/UK%20Biobank%20Genetic%20Data_MRC%20IEU%20Quality%20Control%20version%202.pdf

+##EDIT 2019-06-20##

+I've updated the repo to include an updated analysis file, which does more analyses and includes another SNP.

+I've also written a blog post about all this, and included a word document with the text.